Essenceia/uselessly_fast_bfloat16_multiplier/README.md

 Both of us are well aware the the chip's IO is unlikely to reach a stable operating regime above 75MHz on the output path and 100MHz on the input path.

+# License

+This project is licensed under the Apache License 2.0, see the [LICENSE](LICENSE) file for details.

+# Credits

+Thanks to the Tiny Tapeout project, its contributors, the OpenROAD maintainers for there fast response to the internal scan chain def file bug, and all the community working on open source silicon tools for making this possible.

 Because of this, if this experimental chip is functional, these designs will needed to be clocked in accordance with the output IO limitation.